mmakonyela/GALUP/training/1_lu/modules/README.md

 ### About the Land Use Planning Framework

-The planning framework GALUP proposed is based on the Land-Use Identification Strategy (LUCIS) developed by two professors, Margaret Carr and Paul Zwick, at the University of Florida.
+The planning framework COL proposed is based on the Land-Use Identification Strategy (LUCIS) developed by two professors, Margaret Carr and Paul Zwick, at the University of Florida.
 LUCIS, at its core, is a GIS-based land-use suitability modeling framework.
 LUCIS models were originally developed using